 Note that as is the case with live chats usually aimed at generating more conversion by the PR (sales and marketing) team, online recruitment, which largely employs the use of a video link, is equally technology-driven.

 Skills needed thus cut across both ends (The prospective employee and employer) to include data aspects of hiring.

-Employers should, therefore, keep up-to-date which trends that take place in the digital world in terms of needs and innovations.
-There are actually lots of modern hiring tools and programs to help with this.
+Employers should, therefore, keep up-to-date on which trends that take place in the digital world in terms of needs and innovations.
+There are lots of modern hiring tools and programs to help with this.

 Interactivity is what every digital platform aims at achieving and one way to go about it is by factoring the conversational aspect of digital communication.

-The recruitment software should be built to allow employers initiate a conversational virtual atmosphere.
+The recruitment software should be built to allow employers to initiate a conversational virtual atmosphere.
 Further, it should be secured from possible data leaks.